 For an Apple Silicon Mac:

-Press and hold the power button, your Mac will restart.
+Press and hold the power button, and your Mac will restart.
 Continue to hold the power button until options are shown.

 Click options and continue.
 If you are asked to log in, select a user and enter the password.
 Please note that this user will need to be an admin.